christo/bhima/README.md

 ## TODO

+* renovate mobile web app
 * global brightness control
-* renovate mobile web app
+* fix broken thumbnails (e.g. laser-mountain)
+* better thumbnails - find a better time offset
-* make work with jdk11 (jee modules removed, jaxb etc.)
+* make work with recent jdk (jee modules were removed, jaxb etc.)
     * ? can we upgrade dropwizard to fix this?
     * Will upgrading processing help this?
 * build: gradle build should make an executable that runs on linux for default config.